GeekTrainer/learn-django/Module4/Module4_Unit5.md

 </ul>
 ```

 By calling the view this way it does not give much information about what is being requested.
 Since this is a small app it may not seem that important, but it is a good idea to get in the habit of providing as much detail as possible.
-So in this case we have changed the listview name to `my_shelter_list`.
-The last thing we need to do is provide the `template_name` for this view so we have added the template `shelter_list.html`.
+So in this case we have changed the listview name to `my_shelter_list`, and the last thing we provided was the `template_name` for this view called `shelter_list.html`.

 Now that the view code is added we need to connect everything together by first adding the path to our new template.

-Make sure you are still in the app folder and go to the **urls.py** file to add the below path in the `urlpatterns` under comment `# [TODO]: Add the path for ShelterList ListView`.
+1. Make sure you are still in the app folder and go to the **urls.py** file to add the below path under comment `# [TODO]: Add the path for ShelterList ListView`.

 ```python
 urlpatterns = [